top of page

 Recognize and Avoid Phishing Scams

-Phishing is one of the most common techniques used by hackers to steal your information.
-To avoid falling victim, familiarize yourself with the red flags—such as suspicious email addresses and unfamiliar links.
-If you receive a message that seems off, don’t click on any links.
-Instead, verify the sender through trusted means before responding.
+Phishing is one of the most common ways hackers try to steal your information.
+To avoid these scams, learn to spot warning signs like strange email addresses and unfamiliar links.
+If a message seems suspicious, don’t click any links.
+Check the sender using a trusted method before you respond.

 Additional Cybersecurity Practices for the Modern Age